Weetynn/nz-fertility-tsf/README.md

     👉 Ljung-Box Test: The null hypothesis states that the residuals are random, indicating an adequate model.
 With p-values of 0.3139 for ARIMA(1,2,1) and 0.09844 for ARIMA(0,2,1), both are above 0.05, meaning the null hypothesis is not rejected.

-    📌 Therefore, there is no evidence to suggest that either model is inadequate at the 5% significance level.
+    ∴ There is no evidence to suggest that either model is inadequate at the 5% significance level.

     👉 ACF Plot of Residuals: Both models’ ACF plots show that all autocorrelations are within the confidence bounds, and no bars exceed the significance thresholds, indicating no significant autocorrelation.

-    📌 This suggests that the residuals behave as white noise, further supporting the adequacy of both models.
+    ∴ This suggests that the residuals behave as white noise, further supporting the adequacy of both models.

 #### 🔶 Test the significance of model parameters at a 0.05 level and justify the results.